Type of Journey

 Fare forth into the Antarctic

-Finally the ship reaches Antarctica, a landmass covered in up to four kilometres of ice.
+Finally, the ship reaches Antarctica, a landmass covered in up to four kilometers of ice.
 The gorgeous white landscape of ancient ice is a magnificent sight to behold.
-The continent is dedicated to science, tourism and peace, so there is no other human activity on Antarctica except for tourists and researchers.
-This also means that the place has been left undisturbed for thousands of years and so tourists need to strictly follow environmental guidelines and rules put in place to preserve the landscape.
+The continent is dedicated to science, tourism, and peace, so there is no other human activity on Antarctica except for tourists and researchers.
+This also means that the place has been left undisturbed for thousands of years, so tourists need to strictly follow environmental guidelines and rules put in place to preserve the landscape.

-The outcome of your Antarctica holidays is also highly susceptible to weather and climatic conditions, given the harsh and unpredictable nature of the weather, wind and ice in this region.
-Hence, our program may be subject to changes, re-routes and shifts in landing, timing, etc. in order to make the best out of this expedition.
-However, we will be able to get a good look at the scenic white view, kayak and cruise next to the whales.
+The outcome of your Antarctica holidays is also highly susceptible to weather and climatic conditions, given the harsh and unpredictable nature of the weather, wind, and ice in this region.
+Hence, our program may be subject to changes, re-routes, and shifts in landing, timing, etc. in order to make the most of this expedition.
+However, we will be able to get a good look at the scenic white view as we kayak and cruise next to the whales.
 There will be attempts made to land in places including Deception Island, Brown Bluff, Cuverville Island, Half Moon Island, and Neko Harbor.
 Penguin colonies, seals, glaciers, icebergs, and old whaling stations are some of the major attractions you can find here.
 And if you’re lucky, we will visit the Polar Circle, which is a rare opportunity to get close to a truly untouched part of Antarctica.

 |Days 15 - 16||